Thanks for Visiting

-What motivates the poaching?
-The simple answer is myth, greed, and spiritual void!
-Rhino horn is valued on the black market reportedly for as much as USD $90,000 per kilo.
-It is used in "Traditional Chinese Medicine" to cure everything from fever to cancer when in fact it has no medicinal value.
+Background: What motivates the poaching?
+The simple answer is myth and greed!
+Rhino horn is valued on the black market reportedly between USD $25,000 to USD $60,000 per kilo.
+It is used primarily in "Traditional Chinese Medicine" to cure everything from fever to cancer when in fact it has no medicinal value.
 Rhino horn is also used for achieving social status in emerging eastern societies.
 An average poached rhino will produce four kilo's of horn material making it a lucrative target.
 Ironically, laboratories have confirmed rhino horn is essentially the same organic material as hair and fingernails - keratin!
 The rhino is being driven into extinction over a mythical healing power and social greed!
 The Javan and Sumatran Rhino are now considered 'extinct in the wild' leaving only the Indian, African Black, and African White Rhinoceros to represent this magnificent species.
 More bad news, per the Convention on International Trade of Endangered Species (CITES), the Indian and African Black Rhino are critically endangered and placed on the International Union Conservation Nature 'red list'.
 The African White Rhino is on the threatened list.

-Please review 'Our Work' page to learn how you can help us save the magnificent prehistoric mega herbivore from extinction.
+Next Steps: Please review 'Our Work' and 'Your Work' pages to learn how you can help us save the magnificent prehistoric mega herbivore from extinction.
 If you would like more information about any of our projects & partnerships please send us an email or click on the provided links.
-The projects are all proudly South African initiatives co-created by Transfrontier Africa and Rhino Mercy.
+The projects are all proudly South African & Kenyan initiatives co-created by Transfrontier Africa and Rhino Mercy.
 Rhino Mercy provides resources for the various projects and access for individuals to engage them in a variety of ways.

 I hope this website encourages you to become passionate about the fight to save the rhinoceros, one of the planets most distinguished dinosaurs!
 I further hope that you will join us in doing something that really matters because extinction is forever.